ayaandhaqane/Book-Searching/README.md

 - **Book Details:** Users can click on a book to view more details.
 - **Responsive Design:** The application is designed to be responsive and works well on both desktop and mobile devices.
 - **Loading Indicator:** Displays a loading indicator while fetching data from the API.
-- **Error Handling:** Handles errors gracefully and displays appropriate messages to the user.

 ## Technologies Used
 - **React:** JavaScript library for building user interfaces.